preetisawant/cloud-foundry/auditing-logging.md

 # Auditing and logging
 {: #auditing-logging}

-The logging and auditing capabilities in {{site.data.keyword.cfee_full}} (CFEE) allow administrators audit any event taking place in a CFEE instance, and developers to track log events generated from their applications.
+The auditing and logging capabilities in {{site.data.keyword.cfee_full}} (CFEE) allow administrators to audit any event taking place in a CFEE instance, and developers to track log events generated from their applications.

-Logging and auditing in a CFEE are suppoted through integration with the IBM Cloud Services: Log Analysis and Activity Tracker services respectively.
+Auditing and logging in CFEE are suppoted through integration with the Log Analysis and Activity Tracker IBM Cloud services.

 ## Logging persistence
 {: #logging-auditing}

-The CFEE logging of Cloud Foundry events is supported through integration with the Log Analysis service in the IBM Cloud account.
-Once a target instance of the Log Analysis service is selected, the instance is configured automatically to send and persist logging events from the CFEE instance to that Log Analysis instance.
-The user can go to the UI of that service instance to see and manage logging events.
+Logging of Cloud Foundry events is supported through integration with the Log Analysis service in the IBM Cloud.
+An instance of the Log Analysis service selected by the CFEE administrator is configured automatically to receive and persist Cloud Foundry logging events generated from the CFEE.
+The user can see and manage those logging events in the user interface of the Log Analysis service instance.

 To enable logging for a CFEE instance:

 1. Open a CFEE's user interface and to **Operations > Logging** entry in the left navigation pane to open the Logging page.
 2. Click **Enable persistence** and select one of the **Log Analysis instances** available in the IBM Cloud account.
-If no instances are available, the user will see an option to create an instance in the catalog.
+If no instances are available, the user will see an option to create an instance in the IBM Cloud catalog.
-3. The page is refresh with details about the configured Log Analysis service instance, including the status of the configuration, and a link to the Log Analysis service instance itself.
+3. Once logging persistance is enabled, configuration details are displayed in the page.
+Details include the status of the configuration, and a link to the Log Analysis service instance itself, where they user can go to see and manage logging events.

-You can disable Log persistence by clicking on **Disable log persistence**, which will remove the service instance previously added and automatically configured.
+You can disable Log persistence by clicking **Disable log persistence**, which will remove the service instance previously added and configured.

 **Note:** When you disable log persistance, the Cloud Foundry logging events are still being generated, they are just not persisted.

 ## Auditing
 {: #auditing}

 Auditing of activities taking place on a CFEE instance, including....
-The capability is supported through integration with the Activity Tracker service in the IBM Cloud account.
-Once a target instance of the Log Analysis service is selected, the instance is configured automatically to send activity events from the CFEE instance to that Log Analysis instance.
-The user can go to the UI of that service instance to see and manage auditing events.
+Auditing is supported through integration with the Activity Tracker service in the IBM Cloud.
+An instance of the Activity Tracker service selected by the CFEE administrator is configured automatically to receive events representing actions performed in the CFEE.
+The user can see and manage those events in the user interface of the Activity Tracker service instance.

 To enable auditing for a CFEE instance:

 1. Open a CFEE's user interface and to **Operations > Auditing** entry in the left navigation pane to open the Logging page.
-2. Click **Enable persistence** and select one of the **Activity Tracker instances** available in the IBM Cloud account.
-If no instances are available, the user will see an option to create an instance in the catalog.
+2. Click **Enable auditing** and select one of the **Activity Tracker instances** available in the IBM Cloud account.
+If no instances are available, the user will see an option to create a new Activity Tracker instance in the IBM Cloud atalog.
-3. The page is refresh with details about the configured Activity Tracker service instance, including the status of the configuration, and a link to the Activity Tracker service instance itself.
+3. Once logging persistance is enabled, configuration details are displayed in the page.
+Details include the status of the configuration, and a link to the Activity Tracker service instance itself, where they user can go to see and manage auditing events.

-You can disable Auditing by clicking on **Disable auditing**, which will remove the Activity tracker service instance previously added and automatically configured.
+You can disable Auditing by clicking **Disable auditing**, which will remove the Activity tracker service instance previously added and configured.